limentum/limentum.github.io/_vestige/interlude-the-party.md

 "I wish I could tell you."
 I replied, eyes wide at whatever the fuck just happened.

 The distance I managed to gain on Alex isn’t by a whole lot, but there’s only about a quarter of the track left before we reach the finish line, so I have a chance at winning this.
 The track hurriedly changes from the forest as it reenters the main track.
 The long, straight roads seem to end as the road becomes a slow series of sharp turns, never giving me the opportunity to get back up to speed.
-It seems like the high top speed was my only advantage, because at every corner we take, I turn my camera around, revealing the other cars inching closer and closer to me.
+The high top speed was my only advantage, because at every corner we take, I turn my camera around, revealing the other cars inching closer and closer to me.

 I can see the finish line on the mini-map, just a few more turns away.
 I know that I’m not gonna be able to distance myself from Alex and the others at this point, so my only feasible strategy is to keep moving, cutting the corners as fast as I can, and getting to the finish line before they can pass me.
 Unfortunately, Alex’s car seems to be getting too close for comfort now, meaning I might have to take some risks to ensure I can stay in first.
 As we approach the final turn, leading into the finish line, I realise I’m gonna have to try to drift this corner.